 Narrow door swing used to be the niche of side by sides: if you had a narrow kitchen or maybe an island in front of the refrigerator cavity that meant a top freezer or bottom freezer model's doors couldn't fully open, a side by side was the perfect solution.
 Now that French doors are offering the best of bottom freezers and side by sides, French doors are all the rage!

-Side by Sides: Still Kicking
+Side by Sides: The Advantages

 Although we definitely sell more French doors than side by sides, this style of refrigerator still has value.
 The multiple small shelves can make it easier to keep everything front and center rather than losing things in the back of the fridge.
 Side by sides also tend to have a more even split between refrigerator and freezer space rather than the refrigerator dominating - good news if you want a lot of room for frozen goods.
-The drawer-style freezer found on French doors means things pile up and can get lost, whereas the open shelves of a side by side freezer will keep everything visible.
+The drawer-style freezer found on French doors means things pile up and can get lost, whereas the open shelves of a side-by-side freezer will keep everything visible.

 If you need a narrow door swing but have a limited budget, a side by side may be a better choice for your needs since side by sides tend to be cheaper.
-The cheapest side by sides retail at around $1,100 and offer 22 cubic feet of capacity, while the cheapest French door we sell with that capacity is $1,700.
+The cheapest side by sides retail at around $1,100 and offer 22 cubic feet of capacity, while the cheapest French door model we sell with that capacity is around $1,700.

 Although it's hard to compare them exactly because the styles are so different, here are the features that these models share:

-Humidity controlled crisper drawers and a chill drawer
+Humidity controlled drawers

 Adjustable shelves and door bins

 It's up to you to decide if paying hundreds of dollars more for this fridge style is worth it.
-Check out French door and side by side models in person if you can and see how they measure up before you buy!
+Check out French door and side-by-side models in person if you can and see how they measure up before you buy!

 We hope you enjoyed our review of these two great models and our discussion of the differences between French doors and side by sides.
 Thanks for reading this blog post.
 We hope you found it to be informative.
 Consider purchasing from a local independent appliance dealer for better service after the sale.
-Most local dealers will match the prices of Big Box stores.
+Most local dealers will match the prices of Big Box stores!

 Leave us a comment below - We'd love to hear from you!